Terriao/OpenDPC/README.md

 **Can I plug in my own distortion ladder?**
 Yes.
 The JND harness only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
 Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the harness.

-**What sampling method was used to make the `.ply` sequences?**
+**What sampling method was used to make the `.ply` sequences in `test_data/`?**
 Poisson-disk sampling via CloudCompare, with a 100 K-point cap on the densest sequences (F, M).
 Uniform random sampling produces a noisier surface and slightly destabilises the JND threshold; Poisson-disk gave the tightest pilot-study results.
-The conversion script is parameterised, so other samplers can be swapped in.

 **What does `occupancyPrecision` in the rate-point table actually mean?**
 It is the V-PCC reference encoder's occupancy-map precision parameter — a *dimensionless block-size index* over the geometry voxel grid.
 It does **not** carry a metric unit (mm/cm).

-**What's the data licence on the 18 sequences?**
+**What's the data licence on the 18 sequences in `test_data/`?**
 The source `.glb` models are individually licensed via Sketchfab and are not redistributed in this repo.
 The conversion scripts and the encoded V-PCC ladders are released under the same MIT licence as the codebase; consult the individual model licences before redistributing the raw asset.
-The `demo_data/` folder ships only sequences whose source licences permit redistribution.

 **Where are the session logs written?**
 Under `<install>/Logs/`, one file per session, rolled at a fixed file-count cap.
 The log records the full ternary-search path (or the linear-scan path) and any UI / asset-loading exceptions raised during the session.